-What To Expect When You're Expecting and a Single Mom
+What To Expect When You're Single and Pregnant

 The little life inside you has stolen your heart before it has even been born.
 Unfortunately, not all experiences with pregnancy are harmonious as we would like them to be.
 Sometimes our lives move in directions we never anticipated them too.
-Never in my life did I ever expect to be pregnant AND single.
+Never your life did you ever expect to be single and pregnant.

 Of course, you can expect your common pregnancy symptoms like change in mood, fatigue, hunger, increased need to pee, and swollen breast.
 You've missed your period, now you need to make a doctors appointment with an OBGYN to get checked out and find out your due date.
 If you are still in a good place and cordial with the father of your baby bring him along too.

 Unfortunately, this will not be the case for most pregnant single moms.
 Sadly I went to all my appointments alone and I wish I could go back and involve one of my friends or aunts.
 If you have family, lean on them.
 They may not support the situation, but trust me you could use all the emotional support you could get.

 I suffered a mild case of the baby blues with my first born in 2011.
 It wasn't until my third pregnancy in 2014, after suffering in silence, then diagnosed with severe depression and anxiety.
 I was then advised to take antidepressants to help.
 If you are going to opt for taking antidepressants, please remember that they are not a cure for your depression.
 You still must make some very crucial life changes for you to start feeling any "relief".